ocean/collator/README.md

 ## TODO

-- [ ] Support GraphQL
-- [ ] Build a Ministerials feed from the Media Statements website.
+- [ ] Support feed pagination for asking for more data.
-- [ ] Build a live train departure times feed from the Transperth website (with [x-ray](https://www.npmjs.com/package/x-ray)).
+- [ ] Build a live train departure times feed from the Transperth website (with [x-ray](https://www.npmjs.com/package/x-ray)?).
 - [ ] Add a unified feed endpoint with sorting via query string parameters.
-- [ ] Add caching of search results into Memcached (via Pantry's support).
-- [ ] Supply other feeds.
+- [ ] Supply other information.
-- [x] Add JSONP capability.
+- [x] Add caching of information.
+- [x] Build a Ministerials feed from the Media Statements website.

+## ENHANCEMENTS

+- [ ] Convert to use Memcached or Redis for caching backend..
+- [ ] Support / convert to GraphQL

 ## License